agn453/ZXCC/README.md

 tested and verified to work with Debian Bookworm (and variants) and macOS Sonoma (x86 and arm).

+* Further updates to the autotools build system to permit building on systems with updated versions of the autotools scripts.
+I've included the script file mentioned by Martin in the comments for issue #47 to accomplish this if needed.
+You'll need to have the ```automake``` package (and prerequisites) installed to run the ```./update-configure.sh``` script.
+On Linux use ```sudo apt install automake``` or similar, and under macOS with brew use ```brew install automake``` to install them.

 [^1]: The most recent Zilog Z80 Family CPU User Manual (UM008001-1000) can be found at http://www.zilog.com/docs/z80/z80cpu_um.pdf